Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension: Datasets

+We perform experiments on proprioceptive and visual robot locomotion datasets as well as synthetic image regression datasets, described in this section.
+Full experimental details are provided in Appendix~\ref{appx:exp_details}.
+Additionally, Appendix~\ref{appx:more_tasks} examines three more challenging datasets with varying data sizes and higher intrinsic dimensions.

-\textbf{MuJoCo locomotion}: MuJoCo \citep{mujoco, brockman2016openai, towers_gymnasium_2023} is a physics simulator that is widely used as a continuous-control benchmark in reinforcement learning.
-Following \citet{andriopoulos2024prevalence}, we adopt the Reacher, Swimmer, and Hopper datasets.
-Moreover, the Halfcheetah and Ant datasets of a higher target dimension are included from the standard D4RL benchmark \citep{fu2020d4rl}.
-Each dataset consists of expert demonstration trajectories, where inputs are robotic proprioceptive sensing ($\bx_i$) and targets are the corresponding actions ($\by_i$).
-The states encode joint positions, angles, velocities, and angular velocities, while the actions correspond to the torques applied to each joint.
-We subsample a portion of the expert trajectories.
-In Appendix \ref{appx: mujoco}, we discuss more about the MuJoCo environments.
+\paragraph{Proprioceptive MuJoCo Locomotion.} MuJoCo \citep{brockman2016openai, towers_gymnasium_2023} is a widely used physics simulator for continuous-control reinforcement learning.
+Following \citet{andriopoulos2024prevalence}, we use Reacher, Swimmer, and Hopper datasets, and additionally include the higher-dimensional Halfcheetah and Ant datasets from the D4RL benchmark \citep{fu2020d4rl}.
+Each dataset contains expert demonstrations with proprioceptive state inputs ($\bx_i$) and corresponding action targets ($\by_i$).
+States encode joint positions, angles, velocities, and angular velocities, while actions represent joint torques.
+We subsample the expert data to form low- and high-data regimes of 1,000 and 20,000 samples, respectively.
+Trained policy architectures are 3-layer MLPs with varying width, operating directly on the proprioceptive state inputs.

-\textbf{Vision-based regression}: We create two regression tasks using the MNIST and CIFAR-10 image datasets.
-The goal is to produce one set of regression targets that is low-noise and another that contains significant task-irrelevant information.
-For both tasks, all target vectors are normalized to have zero mean and unit variance.

-\textit{MNIST Regression}: This task is designed to be low-noise.
-First, we train a standard CNN on the MNIST classification task until it achieves over 99\% accuracy.
-We then use this highly accurate model as a fixed feature extractor.
-For each input image $\bx$, we take the 128-dimensional vector from the network's final hidden layer and project it down to a 25-dimensional target vector $\by$ using a fixed, random matrix.
-The estimated intrinsic dimension of these targets is 8.02.

-\textit{CIFAR-10 Regression}: This task is constructed to include a higher degree of noise in its targets.
-We use a ResNet-18 model, pretrained on ImageNet, to extract features from CIFAR-10 images.
-Importantly, this model is not fine-tuned on the CIFAR-10 dataset.
-This mismatch ensures the extracted features contain information not specific to the CIFAR-10 images, creating noisy targets.
-These features are then projected down to 10-dimensional target vectors $\by$ using a fixed, random matrix.
-The estimated intrinsic dimension of these targets is approximately 9.51.
+\paragraph{Synthetic Image Regression.} We construct two vision-based regression tasks that differ in the amount of task-irrelevant noise present in the targets.
+In both cases, regression targets are generated by applying a fixed random linear projection to extracted image features.
+For \emph{MNIST regression}, features are extracted from the penultimate layer of a CNN trained to over 99\% accuracy on MNIST, and then projected to 25 dimensions.
+Because the feature extractor is trained on the same domain, image-feature mismatches are largely suppressed, yielding clean, self-consistent targets.
+For \emph{CIFAR-10 regression}, features are extracted using a ResNet-18 pretrained on ImageNet and \emph{not} fine-tuned on CIFAR-10, and then projected to 10 dimensions.
+This domain mismatch causes the projected targets to retain instance-specific, task-irrelevant variation, resulting in noisy targets.
+For both tasks, regression models are 3-layer MLPs with varying width, operating on the same image tensors used to generate synthetic targets.